 We personalise our teaching as necessary to ensure that the learning needs of all students are met.
 This may take the form of:

-- Using a range of strategies as advised by our SENCO
+Using a range of strategies as advised by our SENDCo

 Curriculum: All Brandles School students have access to a broad and balanced curriculum.
 The curriculum offer is highly personalised to the individual student in order for them to be successful both in terms of their learning, progress, outcomes, character development and their progression to their future pathways.